Choosing a Bariatric Surgery Procedure

 as to which of these procedures might be better for you.

 What are the advantages and disadvantages of each type of bariatric surgery?

-or tighten the band, but you may need more visits to your healthcare provider for
+into the port, but you may need more visits to your healthcare provider for band adjustments.

-band adjustments.
 A tighter band might help you feel fuller sooner.
-This might help
+This might help you lose weight